SFDigitalServices/sf-dahlia-lap/README.md

 Then re-run your test. **Be aware that now that request in your test will actually be run.** A new cassette will be automatically generated recording that new run of the request, and then subsequent runs of the test will use that recorded cassette for the request.

+**Notice:** You should update cassettes against full.
+The data in QA is not up to date and tests will fail.

 ## React/Javascript tests

 ### Running unit tests